Smudgey/console-calculator/README.md

 - 'images' will allow the user to enter a search term and it will return an image search for that term and store the images.

 ### pymongotest.py
 Connects to a local Mongo database, inserts a few documents and then performs some searches.
+Includes comments explaining various search mechanics.